-The paper presents approximate approaches for predicting the high-rise building response under different loads for small eccentricity cases.
+Thepaper presents approximate approaches for predicting the high-rise building response under different loads for medium eccentricity cases ( $\geq 5\%$ , and $\leq 10\%$ ).
 Different distributions of columns, shear walls, and outriggers are considered.
 Plan layouts with different aspect ratios are studied ( $2.5 < \frac{H}{B} < 5$ ), where H is the total height of the building, and B is the width of the building.
 The study comprises nine towers (thirty-two, thirty-six, forty, forty-four, forty-eight, fifty-two, fifty-six, sixty, and sixty-four) floors.
-Four structural systems are considered: shear walls only, shear walls with outriggers, tube-in-tube only, and tube-in-tube with outriggers systems.
+Four structural systems are considered: shear walls only, shear walls with outriggers, tube-in-tube only, and tube-intube with outriggers systems.